benjiaomodular/MiniADSR/README.md

 # MiniADSR

 A four-parameter envelope generator based on Rene Schmitz' [The Fastest Envelope in the West](https://www.schmitzbits.de/adsr.html).
+More info on my website: https://benjiaomodular.com/post/2022-02-02-mini-adsr/

 # Versions